Cognigy/Documentation/docs/en/docs/webchat/v3/features.md

 ## Customization

-Customization includes a comprehensive suite of features that bolster your brand's presence and enhances user accessibility.
+Customization includes a comprehensive suite of features that bolster your brand’s presence and enhances user accessibility.
 Customize the chat interface with your brand’s title and logo, alongside distinct avatars for both virtual and human agents and adjust the color scheme across various elements.
 Accessibility is prioritized with Text-to-Speech and Speech-to-Text functionalities.
-Starting behaviour customization sets the tone for engagement, allowing for a tailored initial interaction, such as a greeting message or a start button.
+Starting behaviour customization sets the tone for engagement, allowing for a tailored initial interaction, such as a greeting message, or a start button.
 Operational settings, including business hours, ensure users are clearly informed about the availability of support.
 Collectively, these customization options create personalized and efficient webchat experience that aligns closely with your operational requirements and brand image.

 ## Home Screen